Mileage: 4.6 miles RT

 Elevation Gain/Highest: 770ft/984ft

-Map: Green Trails Columbia River Gorge West, my GAIA
+Map: Green Trails Columbia River Gorge West

 Favorite Eats After Hike: Crush Cider, Walking Man Brewery, Backwoods Brewery, Thunder Island Brewing, Cascade Locks Ale House, Farm Stand Natural Foods, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.